Echo-Stream/terraform-provider-echostream/docs/resources/bitmap_router_node.md

 page_title: "echostream_bitmap_router_node Resource - terraform-provider-echostream"
 subcategory: ""
 description: |-
   BitmapRouterNodes https://docs.echo.stream/docs/bitmap-router-node use a bitmapper function (either inline or managed) to construct a bitmap of truthy values for each message processed.
 The message bitmap is then and'ed with route bitmaps.
-If the result of the and is equal to the route bitmap then the message is sent along that route
+If the result of the and is equal to the route bitmap then the message is sent along that route.
 ---

 # echostream_bitmap_router_node (Resource)

 [BitmapRouterNodes](https://docs.echo.stream/docs/bitmap-router-node) use a bitmapper function (either inline or managed) to construct a bitmap of truthy values for each message processed.
 The message bitmap is then _and_'ed with route bitmaps.
-If the result of the _and_ is equal to the route bitmap then the message is sent along that route
+If the result of the _and_ is equal to the route bitmap then the message is sent along that route.

 ## Example Usage